Rabies in animals: Cats

+A cat being vaccinated against rabies in Papua New Guinea.

 In the United States, domestic cats are the most commonly reported rabid animal.
 In the United States, as of 2008, between 200 and 300 cases are reported annually; in 2017, 276 cats with rabies were reported.
 As of 2010, in every year since 1990, reported cases of rabies in cats outnumbered cases of rabies in dogs.

-Cats that have not been vaccinated and are allowed access to the outdoors have the most risk for contracting rabies, as they may come in contact with rabid animals.
-The virus is often passed on during fights between cats or other animals and is transmitted by bites, saliva or through mucous membranes and fresh wounds.
-The virus can incubate from one day up to over a year before any symptoms begin to show.
+Cats that have not been vaccinated and are allowed access to the outdoors have the greatest risk of contracting rabies, as they may come in contact with rabid animals.
+The virus is often passed on during fights between cats or other animals and is transmitted through bites, saliva or mucous membranes and fresh wounds.
+The virus can incubate from one day up to over a year before any symptoms appear.
 Symptoms have a rapid onset and can include unusual aggression, restlessness, lethargy, anorexia, weakness, disorientation, paralysis and seizures.
 Vaccination of felines (including boosters) by a veterinarian is recommended to prevent rabies infection in outdoor cats.